poidl/awsroms/README.md

 ### Issues, Questions

 * cfncluster seems to be using Chef, which is written in Ruby/Erlang.
 Scientists are probably more familiar with Python than Ruby/Erlang.
 Can we use Ansible instead, which is written in Python?
-This would increase trasparency, accessablility, etc.
+This would increase transparency, accessablility, etc.

 ### TODO